 It’s common for young people to experiment with drugs like marijuana and over-the-counter medications.
-Many teens—and for that matter, their parents—may believe this is no big deal, but it can be.
-Addiction causes individuals to lose the power of choice when it comes to drug abuse.
-They can destroy their future as well as cause harm to their friends and family.
-Even if the substance use doesn’t progress to harder drugs, it can make one’s life become unmanageable.
+Many teens—and for that matter, their parents—may believe this is no big deal, but it can be, both personally and professionally.

 - Intense craving for your drug of choice